hvanruys/hvanruys.github.io/overview.md

 **System requirements**

-The programs are written in C++ with Qt 5.7.
-It is possible to compile for both Windows and Linux.
+The programs are written in C++ with Qt 5.5 and it is possible to compile them for both Windows and Linux.
 The receiver system (where the **Tellicast** and **EUMETCastWatcher** software is installed) can be a modern 32 or 64 bit Linux or Windows PC, but the system that runs **EUMETCastView** definitely needs a 64 bit system with a minimum of 6 GByte of RAM.
 For OLCI images 12 GByte RAM is needed.

 **Shoreline database**